All the fundraising deals in the robotics market (from Q1 2025 to Q1 2026)

 Which categories in the robotics market received the most funding?

-Category name Number of deals Total raised ($) Startups and amount
+Category Number of deals Total raised Startups and amounts

 home cleaning robots tech growth chart